 FALL/WINTER: 2-3 unique outfits a week for up to 3 weeks

 So how many unique outfits do you have?
 Count them and rank them in order of which you love most.

 Now it’s time to remove excess.
 Traveling is for making new memories, not sitting in your hotel room trying to figure out an outfit in the morning.

 Remember that the rest of your outfits will be made up of the combinations you came up with, and you want to maximize these combinations as much as possible.
 Keep any unique outfits whose items make up the most combinations, and eliminate any items (and thus, unique outfits) that only make up two combinations.

 You’ll want to have one (just one) extra outfit in case anything goes wrong.

-I recommend making that outfit a transitional outfit, so if you’re travelling in winter, make it a bit lighter in case the temperature warms up, and if you’re travelling in the summer, pack a heavier outfit just in case temperatures cool unexpectedly.
+I recommend making that outfit a transitional outfit, so if you’re traveling in winter, make it a bit lighter in case the temperature warms up, and if you’re traveling in the summer, pack a heavier outfit just in case temperatures cool unexpectedly.

 That's all you need to know!
 Good luck packing, and let us know in the comments what sort of packing tips you swear by.